Notes to self

 Theme II: Environment and Leverage

-4. Your environment will beat your willpower.
+5. Your environment will beat your willpower - and so will your company

-5. Watch your production and consumption ratio.
+6. Watch your production and consumption ratio.

 If you’re mostly consuming, something is off.
 Creating is slower and riskier but it’s where learning, leverage, and meaning come from.
 Aim to produce more than you consume.